FAQ: The IDEAL Learning Journey

 Important Note: The learning in the workshops is progressive, so be sure to enroll in Workshop 1 on a date that is before Workshop 2.
 (If you accidentally enroll in Workshop 2 on a date scheduled prior to Workshop 1, please drop Workshop 2 and enroll in a date that is after Workshop 1.)

 I am not seeing workshops scheduled for future quarters when I look in STARS; why is that?

-The interactive workshops will be available quarterly and only published in STARS at the beginning of each quarter.
+The interactive workshops will be available quarterly and published in STARS just prior to the beginning of each quarter.
 Please carefully review your calendar and availability before enrolling in a workshop to be sure you can attend on the date and time you scheduled.

 What are the workshop drop policies?

 You are able to drop a workshop you’re enrolled in up to five business days prior to the workshop date.
 When you drop prior to five days before the workshop, the first person on the waitlist will automatically be enrolled and sent a confirmation.

 Workshops are an important part of the learning journey experience and we have secured a nationally recognized diversity, equity, inclusion, and belonging vendor to deliver them.
 As a result, we want to ensure all available spaces in each workshop are filled.

 Your ability to enroll in a future workshop may be limited as the workshop may not be offered again for many months, so we hope you take every opportunity to block the time well in advance so you can participate.